-- The type of lymphocyte (B cell or T cell) that the leukemia cells came from
+- The type of lymphocyte (B cell or T cell) that the leukemia cells came from (refer to diagram in the Overview chapter)

 - The DNA changes in the leukemia cells

-- How mature these leukemia cells are
+- How mature the leukemia cells are

 Each subtype of ALL has a different prognosis.
 The differences that determine why some people do better after treatment than others are known as prognostic factors.
 A lot of research has been done on identifying prognostic factors for ALL, and these results help doctors plan the type and amount of treatment they give to a patient.